OfficeDev/office-js-docs/reference/excel/worksheet.md

 [Worksheet](worksheet.md)

 ### getRange(address: string)
-Gets the range object specified by the address or name.
+Gets the range object, representing a single rectangular block of cells, specified by the address or name.

 #### Syntax
 ```js